 - Learn new leadership skills for working with groups all over campus.

 - While you are expected to be able to work in groups, there are few places to learn the necessary skills.
 This fellowship is a rare opportunity to invest in this skill set.

-- Make you a stronger candidate for other on-campus roles (executive boards, sports team captains, resident’s life, CPS project leaders)
+- Make you a stronger candidate for other on-campus roles (executive boards, sports team captains, resident assistants, house leaders, CPS project leaders)